c-dille/cedc/README.md

 - [x] create a list wrapper for named items (use klist from previous cedilla versions)

 *COMPILER*
+- [ ] determine logic, way to parse and compile at same time for single file pass ?
 - [ ] ast macro engine
 - [ ] emit #line for gcc

 1) pa parser(const char *, ast) +  ast macro(ast) + char *compiler(ast)
 2) only pa parser(const char *, ast) + char*compiler(ast)

 issue: macro that requires a longer parsing phase than a firstly defined compiler
 solution: ?